rparrett/bevy_wasm_bench/README.md

 # bevy_wasm_bench

-Testing various wasm optimizations with Bevy
+Automated testing of Bevy for runtime performance with various wasm optimizations

 ## Requirements